-- Parsing out the names and hexadecimal values of the 16 named colors in the HTML 4 standard, and checking that the names and values in HTML 4 NAMES TO HEX match. - Parsing out the names and hexadecimal values of the 17 named colors in the CSS 2.1 standard, and checking that the names and values in CSS21 NAMES TO HEX match. - Parsing out the names and hexadecimal and integer values of the 147 named colors in the CSS 3 color module (although the color set is taken from SVG, CSS 3 provides both hexadecimal and integer values for them, while the SVG standard provides only integer values), and checking that the names and values in CSS3_NAMES_TO_HEX match, and that name_to_rqb() returns the correct integer values.
+- Parsing out the names and hexadecimal values of the 16 named colors in the HTML 4 standard, and checking that the names and values in HTML4\NAMES\TO\HEX match. - Parsing out the names and hexadecimal values of the 17 named colors in the CSS 2.1 standard, and checking that the names and values in CSS21\NAMES\TO\HEX match. - Parsing out the names and hexadecimal and integer values of the 147 named colors in the CSS 3 color module (although the color set is taken from SVG, CSS 3 provides both hexadecimal and integer values for them, while the SVG standard provides only integer values), and checking that the names and values in CSS3\NAMES\TO\HEX match, and that name\to\rgb() returns the correct integer values.

-The definitions file can be run standalone (i.e., python tests/definitions.py) to execute these tests, but it does require an internet connection (to retrieve the standards documents) and requires the BeautifulSoup library for HTML parsing.
+The definitions file can be run standalone (i.e., python tests/definitions.py) to execute these tests, but it does require an internet connection (to retrieve the standards documents) and requires a few libraries for retrieving and parsing the standards documents.
+The file test\requirements.txt in the webcolors source repository will install all libraries necessary for executing this test file.